Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Framework of The System And Proposed Method

-We propose to integrate the IQI-based PHY-ID into the existing signature-based NDN-IoT authentication scheme with the aid of the MECD, which consists of an offline phase and an online phase as shown in Fig.~\ref{phases}.
+To accomplish the aforementioned two-step strategy, we propose to integrate the IQI-based PHY-ID into the existing signature-based NDN-IoT authentication scheme with the aid of MECD, which consists of an offline phase and an online phase.
+In the following, as MECD and gateway are co-located, we use the two terms interchangeably when presenting the communication procedures for simplicity.